Microsoft shows why Windows 11 needs TPM – even if some PCs are left out in the cold

 Windows 11 security is something of a hot topic, as the revamped OS comes with much tighter defenses than Windows 10, but with the side-effect of creating controversy and confusion on the system requirements front (and indeed for gamers – more on that later).

 However, Microsoft recently produced a video to show how Windows 11’s new protective measures – which include TPM (Trusted Platform Module), Secure Boot and VBS (Virtualization-Based Security) – help to make systems safer against hackers.
-And furthermore, it reminds us how these moves are an extension of what was already happening with Windows 10 (but crucially, not on a compulsory level).
+Furthermore, it reminds us these moves are an extension of what was already happening with Windows 10 (but crucially, not on a compulsory level).

 - Download the best Windows 10 antivirus